Here are our current job openings. Please click on the job title for more information, and apply from that page if you are interested.

 The J. Paul Getty Trust is an equal opportunity employer.
 We do not discriminate on the basis of race, religion, color, sex, sexual orientation, age, national origin, veteran status, or physical or mental disability.
 Due to the high volume of applications and resumes we receive, we are unable to provide status of applications and resumes.

 If you are having technical difficulties with the job application process, please contact us at firstname.lastname@example.org.

 Click column header to sort

-Responsible for providing administrative support and project coordination for the Head of Auxiliary Services.
+Responsible for providing a variety of administrative duties and project coordination for the department, project team and department manager.